Gianco-04/MonkeyDB/README.md

     python

-    tokenized = dataset.map(preprocessing)
+    tokenized = dataset.map(process_data)

-This applies `preprocessing()` to each example in the dataset, producing a tokenized dataset ready for the training process
+This applies `process_data()` to each example in the dataset, producing the tokenized dataset ready for the training process

 In the second training session I focused more on making the model understand how to derive the db scherma from the nl prompt.
 Both training sessions has been performed using google colab, to exploit a GPU (T4 Tesla).